Skip to main content

 Components make it possible to bind data objects to publishers or subscribers with class attributes.
 For inputs, this means that the associated input data object is automatically updated every time a new message is received.
 For outputs, this means that internal changes to the output data object will automatically be updated in the publisher.

 The binding logic is supported for a number of common message data types.
-To interface with non-standard messages (for example, to communicate with ROS 2 nodes using custom message types outside the AICA framework), it is possible to define raw publishers and subscribers following standard ROS 2 conventions.
+To interface with non-standard messages (for example, to communicate with ROS 2 nodes using custom message types outside the AICA System), it is possible to define raw publishers and subscribers following standard ROS 2 conventions.

 Signal name